The Clyne Church in Brora and local area

 The village of Brora is situated on the east coast of Sutherland and lies on the A9 trunk road midway between Inverness in the south and Wick and Thurso in the north.
 Clyne Church is on the left hand side of the road travelling toward Wick and Thurso and is at the north end of the village.

 The church building has been built in grey sandstone with wooden beams and the seating is fixed pew which can accommodate up to 180 people.
 Music is provided by a 2 manual and pedal pipe organ constructed by Miller of Aberdeen and which was installed in the early 1920s.
-The organ is also a dedicated war memorial.
 An adjacent hall with a small kitchen and toilets can accommodate up to 70 people.

 The village at one time boasted many diverse industries such as coal mines, salt pans, brick works, a quarry, a woolen mill, a small number of fishing boats and a distillery.
 During the war and for some time afterwards there was a government radio station.
 Sadly most of these industries have disappeared other than the distillery and some fishing boats.